Roadrunner Records

-Roadrunner Records is a Dutch-American record label focused on heavy metal and hard rock music.
+Roadrunner Records is a Dutch record label focused on heavy metal and hard rock music.
 Founded in the Netherlands in 1980, it is now a division of Warner Music Group and is based in New York City.
 Formerly seen as one of the most powerful independent metal labels of the 1980s and 1990s, it would eventually become a massive host of metal acts, most seen in Roadrunner United and the following live concert.
 Since then, the label continued to put out major releases.
 However, by the 2020s, most major acts had left the label; it was also acquired by Warner, being relegated to something much smaller than before.